boldbi/boldbi-docker/README.md

 | `6.8.9-focal`     | Ubuntu 20.04  (amd64)       | 07/05/2023 |
 |`6.8.9-arm64`      | Debian 10 (arm64)|07/05/2023

-# How to use this image
+# How to use this image?

 The above Bold BI image can be deployed using Docker or Docker Compose.
 In the following section, we are going to starts BoldBI and a separate PostgreSQL instance with volume mounts for data persistence usin Docker Compose.